nathanlem1/MBA-Net/README.md

     Hands/
     HandInfo.csv
 ```
-Then you can run following code to prepare the 11k dataset: `prepare_train_val_test_11k_r_l.py`
+Then you can run following code to prepare the 11k dataset:
+`python prepare_train_val_test_11k_r_l.py`

 2. To use the [HD](http://www4.comp.polyu.edu.hk/~csajaykr/knuckleV2.htm) dataset, you neet to create `HD` folder under the `MBA-Net` folder.
-Download dataset to /MBA-Net/11k/ from http://www4.comp.polyu.edu.hk/~csajaykr/knuckleV2.htm and extract it.
+Download dataset to /MBA-Net/HD/ from http://www4.comp.polyu.edu.hk/~csajaykr/knuckleV2.htm and extract it.
 You need to download the original images.
 The data structure will look like:

 ```
 HD/